-rica encountered her first stufflying block when pored over the Perfect Match website and found nothing that resembled a Wheel of Time adventure.
+rica encountered her first stumbling block when she pored over the Perfect Match website and found nothing that resembled a Wheel of Time adventure.
 There were plenty of fantasy settings, but most of them were fairly generic.

 "Be a werewolf prowling the streets of nineteenth-century London!"